thuhien30115/Ecommerce-Project-/README.md

 # Ecommerce-Project-
 ## Use SQL to answer questions in Ecommerce:

-- Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)?
+-Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)?

-- Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC?
+-Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC?

 -Revenue by traffic source by week, by month in June 2017?